Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

-# A global survey of lichen symbionts from metagenomes
+# Evidence for a core set of microbial lichen symbionts from a global survey of metagenomes
 This repository contains scripts and intermediate results for the manuscript (Tagirdzhanova et al. 2023, biorXiv)

 ## Abstract